Skip to content

 Opportunity cost is the value of the best alternative that you miss out on as a result of choosing a different option.
 For example, if a person chose to invest in a certain venture, their opportunity cost is the money they could have made by investing in a different venture, and namely in the …

-Strategic dominance is a state in game theory that occurs when one strategy that a player can use leads to better outcomes for them than all the other possible strategies that they can use, regardless of which strategies their opponents use.
-Accordingly, a strategy is a dominant strategy if choosing it leads a player to …
+Strategic dominance is a state in game theory that occurs when a strategy that a player can use leads to better outcomes for them than alternative strategies.
+Accordingly, a strategy is dominant if it leads a player to better outcomes than alternative strategies (i.e., it dominates the alternative strategies).
+Conversely, a strategy is dominated …

 Brinkmanship: Walking On the Edge as a Strategic Decision